Build Back Better Award Fuels North Carolina’s Life Sciences Manufacturing Talent Pipeline

 Three funded projects are underway to attract and train a more diverse workforce to manufacture vaccines, antibodies and other medicines while enabling greater equity for underserved populations of North Carolinians, including those from distressed and rural communities.

-The Community Engagement project, led by the North Carolina Biotechnology Center, was designed to increase awareness of and access to training and career opportunities in life sciences manufacturing across the state.
-In particular, the program focuses on reaching residents from historically excluded populations who face academic, financial and other barriers to working in life sciences manufacturing.
+The Community Engagement project, led by NCBiotech, was designed to increase awareness of and access to training and career opportunities in life sciences manufacturing across the state.
+The program focuses on reaching residents from historically underserved populations who face academic, financial and other barriers to working in life sciences manufacturing.

 The following four programs make up the Community Engagement project: